jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-24.md

 Bei Wei was actually itching to fight with these Ming Dynasty martial artists.
 If an opportunity presented itself he would not miss it.
 He was very interested in traditional Chinese martial arts， but the fighting he learned in the army was mainly modern fighting techniques.
 He had watched many martial arts demonstrations, but he felt that they were not satisfying; there were too many fancy moves put on for show, and the skills you’d use in reality were never shown.

-Mr. Gao and Wen Desi continued their business discussion.
+Master Gao and Wen Desi continued their business discussion.
 Both of them were a little absent-minded.
 One was thinking about Eunuch Yang, and the other was considering the expansion of the Guangzhou branch.

 The main purpose of Wen Desi’s visit this time was to expand their presence in Guangzhou.

 The current foundation was stable, but it was still far too limited.
 All their trades were conducted through Gao Ju, which was not conducive to their future commercial development as well as intelligence gathering work.
-One of the ideas of the Executive Committee was to venture out as much as possible and cultivate more agents - not only merchants like Mr. Gao, but also officials, scholars, and even ordinary people.
+One of the ideas of the Executive Committee was to venture out as much as possible and cultivate more agents–not only merchants like Master Gao, but also officials, scholars, and even ordinary people.

 Of course, they couldn't do that directly.
 After all, they all looked strange and spoke peculiarly.
 They would definitely be closely watched if they went out themselves.
 However, the family of servants Gao Ju had given them were a good entry point.
 As long as they could win the hearts and loyalty of Gao Qing's family, the road ahead would only get wider and wider.

 The meeting ended quickly, and the bills of lading were exchanged.
 The deal was complete.
 Naturally, someone would deliver the goods and silver, without their having to personally be concerned.
 Master Gao was eager to go to the study to read the materials compiled by his assistants, and wasn’t in the right mood to host his guests for dinner, so he just ordered some servants to set up a banquet on the table.

+[^182]:  Eastern depot Ming dynasty spy and secret police agency run by eunuchs.
+Like KGB but ancient china.
+See [wiki](https://en.wikipedia.org/wiki/Eastern_Depot).

+[^183]:  This is an author’s note.
+Boaster is clarifying that he means India/east coast of africa, not Europe.